lua-cookbook/lua-cookbook/src/book/en_US/2-strings.md

   * _escape_ the magic character like so: '%$'
   * use `string.find(s,sub,1,true)`; the last argument means 'plain match'.

+`string.match` is similar to `string.find`, except that it does not return the index range, but rather the match itself.

+    print(string.match('hello dolly','%a+'))
+    --->
+    hello

+Here the pattern means 'one or more alphabetic characters', so the match gives us the first word.
+You could do this with a combination of `string.find` and `string.sub`, but `string.match` is more general and efficient.
+Consider:

+    print(string.match('hello dolly','(%a+)%s+(%a+)'))
+    --->
+    hello     dolly

+Here `match` returns _two_ matches, which are indicated using parentheses in the string pattern.
+These are often called _captures_.
+So the pattern would read like  this 'capture some letters, skip some space, and capture some more letters'.

 A very powerful function for modifying strings is `string.gsub` (for _global substitute_):